Ortus-Solutions/docker-commandbox/README.md

 Supported Architectures and Operating Systems
 =============================================

-All Debian-based images currently support `linux/amd64` or `linux/arm64` architecture.
-Alpine builds are currently only supported on linux/amd64
+All Debian-based images currently support `linux/amd64`, `linux/arm64` and `linux/arm/v7` architecture.
+Alpine builds are currently only supported on `linux/amd64`

 Environment Variables
 =====================